 - Practice Research

-The Centre is home to nearly 20 Associate members whose wide interests, cutting-edge scholarship and unparalleled creative practice enrich CAMC’s research climate and help to bring the Centre’s research into classrooms across the Faculty.
-We supervise a PhD community numbering 20, whose studies lie in distinct fields of expertise but who benefit from the interdisciplinary culture surrounding them.
+The Centre is home to a community of scholars whose wide, multimodal interests, cutting-edge scholarship and unparalleled creative practice comprise CAMC’s distinctive research climate.
+We supervise an ever-growing PhD community whose studies lie in distinct fields of expertise but who benefit from the lively transdisciplinary context in which they work.

 CAMC is deeply local, and our members actively work to enrich and promote Coventry’s museums, galleries and heritage sites as well as fostering community health, mobility and access to creative and cultural productions.
 As citizens of the 2021 City of Culture, we are working with external partners to enhance Coventry’s cultural experience and to expose our PhD students to the work of these partners through co-funded studentships.

 At the same time, our research has a global reach, with partners throughout the UK and across Europe and North America.
-We have undertaken funded research in collaboration with local, national and international partners; our awards include Horizon2020, Leverhulme Research Fellowships, British Academy fellowships and Arts Council support for our practice-based researchers.
+Our collaborations with international partners have been supported by awards including Horizon2020, Leverhulme Research Fellowships, British Academy fellowships and AHRC networking grants.
+We are consortium members of the AHRC Midlands Four Cities (M4C) Doctoral Training Programme, which brings talented PhD students into the Centre.

-CAMC is a truly exceptional environment where a team of world-leading researchers, artists and creative practitioners from a variety of fields are engaged with each other’s work and are committed to nurturing our early career researchers and PGRs.
+CAMC is a truly exceptional environment, sustaining a team of world-leading researchers, artists and creative practitioners who are engaged with each other’s work and dedicated to nurturing our early career researchers and PGRs.

 Learn more about the Centre by accessing our Pure Portal